 In my early mock drafts for Pro Football Network, I had the Pittsburgh defensive tackle as a first-round pick.
 However, other defensive tackles have elevated themselves significantly.
 Some improved their stock during the season.
 Others used the Senior Bowl to impress.
 Now, I believe Twyman is more worthy as a second-round pick, potentially late in the round.

 In his latest big board for Pro Football Network, Tony Pauline appears to concur.
-The NFL Draft Analyst and Insider gives Jaylen Twyman a second-round grade, has him ranked as the fourth defensive tackle, and the 66th overall NFL Draft prospect.
+The NFL Draft Analyst and Insider gives Jaylen Twyman a second-round grade, has him ranked as the fifth defensive tackle, and the 72nd overall NFL Draft prospect.

 Want more 2021 NFL Draft prospect news?
 Want to do your own mock draft?